D4rk3l/interactive-text-games-hacktoberfest/README.md

 Open the folder of whichever text game you'd like to edit.

-Make changes
+Copy and paste the game inside so that there are two of them and add the version number at the end of the one you're editing:

+`other-adventure-game-v2.py`

+If you're editing a version that has already been edited, add the sub-version number of that version to the end:

+`other-adventure-game-v2-2.py`

+Once you've edited or added on to somebody else's code, move on to step 3.

 ### Step 3: Commit your changes and submit a pull request

-Please explain what you added in the pull request title, like so:
+Please explain what you want to add in the pull request title, like so:

 `"Add text-adventure-game"`

-`"A
+or

+`"Add other-adventure-game-v2"`

+### And you're done!
+Your pull request should show up on the Hacktoberfest 2019 website.